RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/RestrictToRepackingOperation.md

 *Back to [[TaskOperations|TaskOperations-RosettaScripts]] page.*
 ## RestrictToRepacking

 Only allow residues to repack.
-No design.
+No design at any position.

      <RestrictToRepacking name=(&string) />